nmakel/sdm_modbus/README.md

 ## Usage

-The script `example-tcp.py` provides a minimal example of connecting to and displaying all input and holding registers on a **SDM120** over **Modbus TCP**.
+The script `example-tcp-udp.py` provides a minimal example of connecting to and displaying all input and holding registers on a **SDM120** over **Modbus TCP or Modbus UDP**.
 To display values as a JSON object, add `--json`.

 ```
 usage: example-tcp.py [-h] [--unit UNIT] [--json] host port